 What we don’t: Hefty, bulky, and materials are on the cheaper end.

-At the budget end of the spectrum, Coleman makes a nice lineup of basic three-season sleeping bags for camping.
+At the budget end of the spectrum, Coleman makes a nice lineup of basic 3-season sleeping bags for camping.
 Our current favorite is their Brazos 20, which checks most of the boxes for casual campers at a very palatable price point.
 Comfort-wise, it’s relatively cozy with a soft, flannel-like tricot lining and draft tube along the zipper to seal in warmth.
 You also get a thick outer shell that should stand up well to long-term use.
 As long as you set reasonable expectations, the Brazos will get the job done on cool to moderate summer and shoulder-season nights.
-If you don't need something rated to 20 degrees, you can snag the Brazos 30 for even less.
+For warmer conditions, you can snag the Brazos 30 for even less.

 Cost and quality usually go hand in hand, and the Coleman Brazos’ build quality and materials are a step down from many of the other picks on our list.
 In terms of insulation, the bag is rated to keep you warm in 20- to 40-degree temperatures, but you’ll probably need some long underwear (and maybe an extra liner) at the lower end of that range.
 The Brazos is also noticeably hefty and bulky at just under 7 pounds and takes a good deal of effort to compress back into its stuff sack, and the zipper has been plagued by reports of stickiness and catching on the fabric.
 But we keep coming back to value: The Brazos outperforms its price tag and offers all most recreational campers need (and nothing they don’t).
 If you're able to take a step up in price, the Coleman Arch Bay is $70 and almost half the weight of the Brazos with more refined features.